H4d0w/Custom-GPT-Instructions/README.md

 // I will automate this with a bot when I have more time on my hands.

 Custom instructions are an awesome tool to direct the flow of the generation.
+I do kinda feel bad about this but this is the only way to push for a change.